fotinakis/jsonapi-serializers/README.md

 JSONAPI::Serializers was built as an intentionally simple serialization interface.
 It makes no assumptions about your database structure or routes and it does not provide controllers or any create/update interface to the objects.
 It is a library, not a framework.
 You will probably still need to do work to make your API fully compliant with the nuances of the [JSON:API spec](http://jsonapi.org/format/), for things like supporting `/links` routes and for supporting write actions like creating or updating objects.
 If you are looking for a more complete and opinionated framework, see the [jsonapi-resources](https://github.com/cerebris/jsonapi-resources) project.

-Note: still under development, doesn't currently support certain readonly things like `fields`, but I'd like to.

 ## Installation

 Add this line to your application's Gemfile: